niquefa/meli_application/README.md

 ## Work to do:

-* Add load balancing.
-* Add task replication rules.
+* Make it scale to 1.000.000 request per second.
-* Make load test.
+* Make really heavy load test/stress test.
 * Make infrasctucture analysis and advices.